SyncGit12/BATCH/README.md

 # BATCH
 A fake trojan to prank your friends!
 Info: This only works on Windows.
-The last update is 1.1.
+# NOTICE
-BATCH discontinued.
+BATCH has been discontinued.
+Continue my project if YOU want.